-OPENING WINTER 2021!
-A early childhood education program focused on personalized learning for each child, housed in a cozy but spacious schoolhouse in Clinton, WA.
+An early childhood education micro-school focused on personalized learning for each child, housed in a cozy schoolhouse in Clinton, WA.

 We believe in child centered learning and our entire program is focused on personalization for each and every child.
 We have small class sizes (our micro-class approach) which allows students will have plenty of learning time with support from our educators to explore their individual interests and focus areas, at their own pace.